SmingHub/Sming/Sming/building.rst

    By default, the library has the same name as the Component but can be changed if required.
 Note that this will be used as the stem for any variants.

-   Set ``COMPONENT_LIBNAME :=`` if the Component doesn’t create a library.
+   Set ``COMPONENT_LIBNAME :=`` if the Component doesn't create a library.
-   If you don’t do this, a default library will be built but will be empty if no source files are found.
+   If you don't do this, a default library will be built but will be empty if no source files are found.

 .. envvar:: COMPONENT_TARGETS